Sex Cymbal: History

 In 1990 Sheila went into the studio to record the album with her brother Peter Michael.
 She and Michael produced the whole album together and a few songs feature co-production from David Gamson and J.P.
 Charles.

 Sex Cymbal produced three singles, "Sex Cymbal", "Droppin' Like Flies", and "Cry Baby".
 The title track, which includes an intro with a brief sample of Sheila's 1984 single "The Glamorous Life", was released as the lead single, and it reached the top 40 of the US R&B and Dance charts.
 The second single, "Droppin' Like Flies", was a top 40 Dance hit but stalled at number 77 on the R&B charts.
 The third and final single from the album, "Cry Baby", failed to chart.

 The album is a departure from her previous album Sheila E., which was notable for its Latin influence and mixing many styles of music such as jazz, rock, funk, R&B, and salsa.
-It has a very prominent house- and dance-focused sound that was popular in the late 1980s and the early 1990s.